airr-community/common-repo-wg/recommendations.md

 4. Clear access rules and controls; and
 5. An entry (with metadata) in one or more indices.

-**Recommendation 10: Hosting data in compliance with local laws.**
+**Recommendation 10: A compliant repository should adhere to local laws that govern data access and use.**
-Repositories that host data whose access and use are limited by local laws (e.g., privacy/health information) and institutional review/research ethics boards (e.g., respect for participant consent) should enable controlled access and use to the extent permissible.
+Repositories that host data whose access and use are limited by local laws (e.g., privacy/health/genetic information) or institutional review/research ethics boards (e.g., participant consent) should enable controlled access and use of such data to the maximum extent permissible.
 Repositories should enable the findability of such protected data via non-protected associated metadata.
-Controlled access should not impede access to non-protected data also hosted by a repository.
+Note that the securing of these data should not impede access to all non-protected data and associated meta-data.

 AIRR Data Commons - A System of Distributed Repositories Supported by a Centralized Registry